Resident Evil 4 (2023 video game): Development

 The team modernized the gameplay to be in line with Resident Evil Village (2021) and the remakes of Resident Evil 2 and Resident Evil 3.
-To assist in aiming, the original game used a laser sight on each weapons; this was replaced with a reticule.
+To assist in aiming, the original game used a laser sight on each weapon; this was replaced with a reticule.
 To appease fans preferring the laser, Capcom included it as an attachment early on.
 As with Resident Evil 2, the knife has limited durability and becomes worn with use, but can be modified.
 A new addition is the bolt thrower, a crossbow which can be used to stealthily kill enemies.
 The Ganados were reworked as more dangerous, forcing the player to use the environment against them, such as igniting flammable objects or barricading doors and windows.
 Changes to the environment are saved in the game, so return visits to the area will acknowledge the moved or destroyed objects.
 When grabbed by an enemy, the player can press buttons or use the knife to escape.
 As the Ganados' signature move is for their Plaga parasites to erupt from their bodies, work was done to incorporate this into gameplay, with them dropping to the floor and convulsing instead of them immediately erupting; this action forces the player to ignore nearby enemies and prioritise killing the downed Ganado, putting themselves at risk.

 The team aimed to expand Ashley's characterization and relationship with Leon.
 In contrast to the original, Ashley cannot be left alone and will always follow Leon, though she can be told to stay close or maintain distance.
 Yasuhiro Ampo, co-director of the remake, explained the change: "As a character, we wanted to have her by your side so she left an impression, and as a game, having her hide while you went and fought in the original was fun in some ways.
 But having a character like Ashley and then having her basically disappear for a while felt like a waste.
 We wanted to avoid that in the remake."
-Ashley's health bar was also removed; however, she will get downed after taking too many blows, and Leon must revive her to continue.
+To maintain the challenge, Ashley's health bar has been removed and can no longer be boosted with the use of yellow herbs.
+When she takes severe damage, she falls and must be revived to avoid a game over, a similar idea used in Resident Evil 6.
 She can also be picked up and carried away by enemies, and if carried too far away from Leon without being saved, the game ends.
 Her outfit and overall design were altered to look and act more like a true partner than a damsel in distress.
-To maintain the challenge, Ashley's health bar has been removed and can no longer be boosted with the use of yellow herbs.
-When Ashley takes severe damage, she falls and must be revived to avoid a game over, a similar idea used in Resident Evil 6.
 Like the original game, Ashley can be sent out at times, with the player being able to lead her through holes to unlock doors.
 Unlike the original game, Ashley can descend a ladder on her own, rather than force the player to assist her.